pulumi/pulumi-github/README.md

 - `github:organization` - (Deprecated) This behaves the same as owner, which should be used instead.
 This value can also be sourced from the `GITHUB_ORGANIZATION` environment variable.

+appAuth not found in Configuration section insecure not found in Configuration section maxRetries not found in Configuration section parallelRequests not found in Configuration section readDelayMs not found in Configuration section retryDelayMs not found in Configuration section retryableErrors not found in Configuration section writeDelayMs not found in Configuration section

 ## Reference

 For further information, please visit [the GitHub provider docs](https://www.pulumi.com/docs/intro/cloud-providers/github)